General Management + 11 divisions

 The Executive Scientific Board and Prevention Applications Executive work together to develop programmes and annual activity reports.

 - The Executive Scientific Board defines the Institute’s scientific policy.
 It oversees Studies and Research activities (planning, follow-up and knowledge transfer).

-- The Prevention Applications Executive coordinates, carries out and monitors activities related to advice and guidance, training and information.
+- The Prevention Applications Executive coordinates, carries out and monitors activities related to assistance, training and information.
 It also acts as an interface in the Institute’s dealings with the occupational risk branch of France’s national health insurance fund and other prevention partners.